DataDog/integrations-extras/resmo/README.md

 ## Data Collected

-See [Resmo Datadog Resources][9] for the list of resources we collect from your Datadog account.
+See [Resmo Datadog Resources][9] for the list of resources collected from your Datadog account.

 ## Support
 Need help?
 Contact [Resmo support][10] or [Datadog support][11]